ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-25-ethereums-social-consensus-vs-ethereum-classics-code-is-law/index.zh.md

 If Social Consensus were used for any kind of "good" change, then what prevents it to be used for any change.
 The only solution is no social consensus.
 Thus, Code Is Law.

-Code Is Law mean no change and the sanctity of the ledger.
-Anyone, anywhere in the world can use ETC. This is only possible with complete neutrality, and neutrality is only possible with true immutability.
+Code Is Law means no change and the sanctity of the ledger.
+Anyone, anywhere in the world, even refrigerators, can use ETC. This is only possible with complete neutrality, and neutrality is only possible with true immutability.
 "Governance" doesn't even exist in Code Is Law.
 This is why neither ETC nor Bitcoin have foundations or leaders.

 Code Is law is about rough consensus, which is free adoption, free and unlimited participation, and no tyranny of the elites or voting majorities.
-This makes the blockchain anti-fragile.
+This makes the blockchain antifragile.

-Code Is Law does not means it supports crooks and thieves.
-Indeed, the worst crooks and thieves are kept out of it!
+Code Is Law does not mean it supports crooks and thieves.
+Indeed, the worst crooks and thieves are actually kept out of it!
 And, the petty ones can be dealt with through the normal and time tested channels of legal systems and law enforcement.

 Code Is Law is on the blockchain.
 Executions and transactions are final and immutable.
 It has nothing to do with human law.
 It is like the laws of physics.

 The communities of Ethereum, Bitcoin, or Ethereum Classic cannot have the knowledge or capability for dealing with the disputes of billions of people worldwide.
 There is no such thing as blockchain justice.
-The resolution of these things must be carried outside of the blockchain.
+The resolution of these things must be carried out outside of the blockchain.

 The only answer is neutrality, therefore the Code Is Law philosophy.